kolo0225/display_fun_little_projects_PS/README.md

 	will project in to the excel (*at the row of your choice*) all days
 	and
-	at the row below all all coresponding dates for the whole year
+	at the row below all coresponding dates for the whole year

 The `T_2018_WrittenByImportExel.ps1` function is the function you will need to call
 	the `T_2018_WrittenByImportExel.ps1` will autocall the `T_2018_WRVE_attch1_ImportExel.ps1` from within